 Dear Professor Göbel,

-The diagnosis at that time was chronic tension-type headache and migraine without aura.
-I wasn't taking triptans at the time and started taking them after my stay, which has significantly improved my quality of life as I can now finally stop attacks effectively.
-Several prophylactic treatments followed, currently metoprolol 50mg, moderately successful.
+Five years ago, I was a patient at your clinic.
+My diagnosis at the time was chronic tension-type headache and migraine without aura.
+Back then, I wasn't taking triptans, but I started after my stay, which significantly improved my quality of life, as I can finally effectively stop attacks.

-I would also like to be prepared with a plan in case attacks occur during pregnancy.
-My neurologist leaves the decision about attack treatment entirely to the gynecologist, which means I couldn't clarify any treatment options for an emergency with him.
-But I'm afraid that my gynecologist will forbid taking migraine medication by default or will switch to paracetamol, which shouldn't be taken anymore and won't help in the event of an attack with severe vomiting.
-Do you have any tips on what acute medication I can suggest?
-Would a letter from my neurologist about the severity of my migraines make sense?
+Furthermore, I'd like to have a plan in case I experience attacks during pregnancy.
+My neurologist leaves the decision regarding attack treatment entirely to my gynecologist, meaning I haven't been able to discuss treatment options for an emergency with him.
+I'm afraid my gynecologist will routinely forbid me from taking migraine medication, or suggest paracetamol, which I shouldn't be taking anymore and which doesn't help me in the event of an attack with severe vomiting.
+Do you have any suggestions for acute medication I could recommend?
+Would a letter from my neurologist about the severity of my migraines be helpful?

 • Profile picture of Hartmut Göbel